fzimmermann89/mrpro_server/README.md

 # Openrecon MRpro Server

-Basic docker image for an openrecon image using [MRpro](https://github.com/PTB-MR/mrpro) for MRI image reconstruction
+Basic docker image for an openrecon image using [MRpro](https://github.com/PTB-MR/mrpro) for MRI image reconstruction.
+This can be run on Siemens MRI scanners with openrecon enabled.

 ## Build requirements